Equals sign: Incorrect usage

 This difficulty results from subtly different uses of the sign in education.
-In early, arithmetic-focused grades, the equal sign may be operational; like the equal button on an electronic calculator, it demands the result of a calculation.
+In early, arithmetic-focused grades, the equals sign may be operational; like the equal button on an electronic calculator, it demands the result of a calculation.
 Starting in algebra courses, the sign takes on a relational meaning of equality between two calculations.
 Confusion between the two uses of the sign sometimes persists at the university level.